[Minor revision–posted 5/4/20 (replaces 5/26/16 edition)]

 b.
 TTU is committed to building a diverse workforce and community.
 In order to achieve this goal, the institution takes affirmative action as required by Executive Order 11246 to hire and advance qualified minorities and women, as well as individuals with disabilities and protected veterans.

 c.
-The TTUS Office of Equal Employment Opportunity oversees the institution's Affirmative Action Program to ensure that the institution's equal employment opportunity policies, practices, and procedures are followed and in compliance with federal and state law.
+The TTUS Office of Equal Opportunity oversees the institution's Affirmative Action Program to ensure that the institution's equal employment opportunity policies, practices, and procedures are followed and in compliance with federal and state law.

 d.
-The Office of EEO prepares TTU's written affirmative action plans annually and reviews the AAP to measure effectiveness of the institution's compliance efforts.
+The Office of EO prepares TTU's written affirmative action plans annually and reviews the AAP to measure effectiveness of the institution's compliance efforts.
 Based on a number of quantitative analyses, the AAP evaluates the composition of the workforce compared to the available labor pool and identifies any areas where minorities and women may be underrepresented in the workforce.
 The institution will develop action-oriented programs designed to correct any problem areas and will make good faith efforts to provide equal employment opportunity.

 e.
-The Office of EEO will work closely with top-level administrators (President, vice presidents, deans, directors, department chairpersons, and other supervisory personnel) to coordinate affirmative action efforts and, when appropriate, to establish goals and objectives, and to expand outreach in order to ensure effective implementation of the institution's Affirmative Action Program.
+The Office of EO will work closely with top-level administrators (President, vice presidents, deans, directors, department chairpersons, and other supervisory personnel) to coordinate affirmative action efforts and, when appropriate, to establish goals and objectives, and to expand outreach in order to ensure effective implementation of the institution's Affirmative Action Program.

 04 Audit Services